-The summary must indicate the recipient's service needs, based on a documented record review and specify any recent (within one year) Early and Periodic Screening, Diagnosis and Treatment (EPSDT) extended home health approvals.
+The summary must indicate the recipient's service needs, based on a documented record review and specify any recent (within one year) Early and Periodic Screening, Diagnosis, and Treatment (EPSDT) extended home health approvals.

-- CMS Form 485 completed by the home health agency to identify the Skilled Nursing service needs. - Develop and implement an Individual Nursing Service Plan in conjunction with the recipient's physician, support team and the support coordinator to identify and fulfill the recipient's specific needs in a cost-effective manner. - Render services to the recipient as ordered by the recipient's primary care physician and as reflected in the recipient's POC within the requirements of the Louisiana Nurse Practice Act.
-For the purpose of this policy, nursing assessments, nursing care planning and revisions of care planning must be consistent with the Outcome and Assessment Information Set (OASIS) requirements used by home health agencies that provide Skilled Nursing services. - Complete progress notes for each treatment, assessment, intervention, and critical incident. - Provide the support coordination agency with physician-ordered changes every 60 days regarding the recipient's health status and health needs.
+- CMS Form 485 completed by the home health agency to identify the Skilled Nursing service needs. - Develop and implement an Individual Nursing Service Plan in conjunction with the recipient's physician, support team, and the support coordinator to identify and fulfill the recipient's specific needs in a cost-effective manner. - Render services to the recipient as ordered by the recipient's primary care physician and as reflected in the recipient's Plan of Care within the requirements of the Louisiana Nurse Practice Act.
+For the purpose of this policy, nursing assessments, nursing care planning, and revisions of care planning must be consistent with the Outcome and Assessment Information Set (OASIS) requirements used by home health agencies that provide Skilled Nursing services.